nant/nant/README.txt

    -----------
    The compilation process uses NAnt to build NAnt.

-   The approach is to first compile a copy NAnt (using make/nmake) for bootstrapping purpose.
+   The approach is to first compile a copy of NAnt (using make/nmake) for bootstrapping purpose.
 Next, the bootstrapped version of NAnt is used in conjunction with NAnt build file (NAnt.build) to build the full version.